Collagen in the diet is a central topic when it comes to maintaining the health and beauty of the skin, hair, and nails.

 Foods play a crucial role in stimulating collagen production, thanks to their richness in essential nutrients.

 Proteins, found in sources such as chicken, fish, and eggs, provide the amino acids necessary for the formation of this structural protein.
-Antioxidants, present in berries and green vegetables like spinach, protect collagen fibers from oxidative damage.
+Antioxidants, present in berries and green vegetables like spinach, protect collagen fibers against oxidative damage.

 Thus, a balanced and varied diet, including these nutrients, naturally promotes collagen synthesis, contributing to the health and beauty of the skin, hair, nails, and joints.

-Food combinations to prioritize
+Dietary combinations to prioritize

-Our collagen powders with vitamin C
+Our collagen powders based on vitamin C

 IV.
 Collagen-based dietary supplements